 I see that most of your events happen at Fallout.
 What is it like?
 Do I have to be a member to attend?

 Fallout is a private fetish club located in Shockoe Bottom.
 It has a full bar and kitchen, and therefore, no outside food or drinks are allowed.
-Nudity is not permitted at Fallout because of VA-ABC Laws; however, be warned that smoking is permitted (though it usually isn’t heavy during Rope Bite meetings).
+Nudity is not permitted at Fallout because of VA-ABC Laws.
 Photography is not allowed at Fallout to protect its members’ privacy.
 Because alcohol is served there, you do need to bring a valid photo ID and be 18 years old to enter, 21 years old to drink.

 Even though Fallout is a private club, our rope events are open to the public, so you do not need to be a member of Fallout to attend practices.
 You also do not need to abide by the club’s “goth/punk/fetish” dress code during practices, and so you’re free to dress comfortably for tying or being tied.